-- What hurtful judgments might I have about my child?
-(The child that struggles the most to understand other people’s point of view.)
+- What hurtful judgments might I have about my child who struggles the most to understand other people’s point of view?

-- What true belief would help me approach my child with empathy and a desire to help and equip him for his relational challenges?
+- What true belief would help me approach my child with empathy and a desire to come alongside and equip him for his relational challenges?